Best and worst opticians stores

 Stores had to get at least 30 responses to be included in the overall table.
 If there were fewer than 30 answers for any area - for example, customer service - a rating is not given.

+In October 2017, we sent undercover researchers to 30 optician stores for check-ups.
 We found that a worrying 13 out of 30 visits were rated poor or very poor by our expert panel of optometrists.

 In the worst cases, optometrists issued inaccurate prescriptions that didn’t correct eyesight problems such as astigmatism or double vision, which would have left our researchers with unsafe glasses.